etjernst/Materials/git/git_tutorial_1.md

 In order to have multiple people working in the same repository, you also need to know how to _branch_, but first let's practice doing a little commit.<br>

 1. In your local clone, open up the README.md file in a text editor.
 It is in markdown format, but is easy to edit in any text editor.
 [Here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) is a markdown cheat sheet if you want to try any more fancy things (and for future reference).<br>
 2. Under collaborators, add your name to the file. `<br>` tells markdown that you want a new line.
 3. Save the file.
 4. Using git bash, add a folder in the repo called Various using `mkdir Various`, which will create the folder in the working directory.
+Then create a folder inside Various with your name.
+As you probably guessed, you will type `mkdir Various/your_name`.
-5. Manually add your CV to that folder (drag-and-drop or copy-paste the file).
+5. Manually add your CV to the folder with your name (drag-and-drop or copy-paste the file).
 6. Go back into git bash.
 7. Check what changes have been made, by asking git the status of your local repository: `git status` _you should see the changes pop up_
-8. _Stage_ the changes you just made in your local clone: `git add [file]` _where file is the files you saw listed as changed above -- for now just add each file separately; later we'll learn to do this with shortcuts_
+8. _Stage_ the changes you just made in your local clone: `git add [file]` _where file is the files you saw listed as changed above -- for now just add each file separately; later we'll learn to do this with shortcuts
+You should see both the readme.md and your CV show up when you type `git status`._
 9. _Commit_ these local changes to your git history (with a helpful message!): `git commit -m "[very helpful message]"` _this will tell git that you are serious about these changes and want to commit them to memory_
 10. _Pull_ from the GitHub repo **just in case** anyone else made changes while you were working: `git pull` _this will check if anyone else has made changes to the original repo (and this is why we will soon learn about branches)_
 11. _Push_ your changes to the GitHub repo: `git push`
-12. Go to our repo on GitHub.
+12. Go to the [Tutorials repo](https://github.com/etjernst/Tutorials) on GitHub.
 Somewhere on the left near the top there's a link that says "# commits" (where # is a number)
 13. Click on your recent commit.
 What do you see?

 Hopefully that all goes well!
 If not, please feel free to shoot me emails with questions. <br>